 Throughout the USA, there are more than 500 obstacle course races each year, and millions participate every year.
 The most popular of the series is the Warrior Dash, but more than 40 companies produce similar events on a national level.
 Some of these organizations have adopted themes for their own series, such as the Hero Hurry, where all the obstacles resemble something a fireman would have to de (ie: climb ladders, slide down surveys ).

-With the exception of a few very competitive races, contestants are free to go around any obstacles they may be unable to do.
+With the exception of a few very competitive races, contestants are free to go around any critter control near me they may be unable to do.
 From the competitive races, a competitor who can’t do an obstacle might not be eligible for awards or may have to wait in a”penalty box” for a couple of minutes.

 In many of the competitions, mud runners do not take themselves too seriously.
 Many events promote wacky costumes, and almost all of them draw participants by promoting a huge after-party at the conclusion of the race.

 Obstacle course racing has motivated many people to reach their fitness objectives.
 Why not see what all the hype is about?